Is Medellín Safe for Tourists in 2026?

 Why Thousands of Americans Travel to Medellín Every Month Without Incident

-Medellín surpassed 2 million total tourists in 2025, with the city strengthening its position as a global destination.
-Medellin Real Estate The overwhelming majority of those visitors — including hundreds of thousands of Americans — came, explored, had extraordinary experiences, and went home safely.
+Medellín passed 2 million tourists in 2025.
+The overwhelming majority, including hundreds of thousands of Americans, came, explored, and went home without incident.

 How to Travel Medellín Safely: 10 Rules That Actually Work